What is Jobs-to-be-Done? – Definition

 JTBD Methodology: Discovering and Prioritizing Jobs

-- Create a Job Map: Break down the entire “job process” into steps – from problem recognition and solution search to success evaluation.
+- Create a Job Map: Break down the entire “job process” into steps – from problem recognition to searching for a solution to evaluating success.
 Typically 8–12 steps.

-- Identify Desired Outcomes: For each job step, formulate the desired outcomes: “Minimize the time needed to…” or “Maximize the probability that…”
+- Identify Desired Outcomes: Formulate the desired results (outcomes) for each job step: “Minimize the time required to…” or “Maximize the likelihood that…”

 - Calculate Opportunity Score: According to Tony Ulwick’s Opportunity Algorithm: Outcomes that are important but poorly served show the greatest innovation opportunities.

-- Formulate Job Stories: “When I [situation], I want to [motivation], so that I can [expected outcome].”
-E.g.: “When developing a new business model, I want validated customer insights, so that I can minimize investment risks.”
+- Formulate Job Stories: “When I [situation], I want to [motivation], so that I [expected result].”
+E.g.: “When I develop a new business model, I want validated customer insights so that I can minimize investment risks.”

 Conducting JTBD Interviews